 All EU countries are part of the economic and monetary union (EMU), the framework for economic cooperation.
-The joint aims are:
+The joint aims are to:

-Since the current financial and economic crisis began in October 2008, national governments, the European Central Bank (ECB) and the Commission have been working together to:
+Since the financial and economic crisis began in October 2008, national governments, the European Central Bank (ECB) and the Commission have been working together to

-Having the euro as a common currency for a large part of Europe has made it easier for the EU to react to the global credit crunch in a coordinated way and provided more stability than would otherwise have been possible.
-For example, the ECB was able to reduce interest rates for the entire euro area (instead of each country setting its own exchange rate), so banks throughout the EU now have the same conditions for borrowing from, and lending money to, each other.
+Having the euro as a common currency for a large part of Europe has made it easier for the EU to launch a coordinated response to the global credit crunch.
+It has also provided more stability than would otherwise have been possible.
+For example, the ECB was able to reduce interest rates for the entire euro area (instead of each country setting its own exchange rate), so banks throughout the EU now have the same conditions for borrowing from and lending money to each other.

 Being in the euro area is a guarantee of price stability.
 The ECB sets key interest rates at levels designed to keep euro area inflation below 2% in the medium term.
 It also manages the EU’s foreign exchange reserves and can intervene in foreign exchange markets to influence the exchange rate of the euro.

 EU countries outside the euro area are expected to join, when their economies are ready.
 The countries that became EU members in 2004, 2007 and 2013 are gradually switching to the euro.
 Denmark and the UK have stayed outside the euro area under a special political agreement.

 To join the euro area, a country's old currency must have had a stable exchange rate for 2 years.
 There are other strict conditions as regards

 Not only does the ECB keep prices stable, it also ensures that cross-border euro transfers are as cheap as possible for banks and their customers.

 For very large sums of money, the ECB and national central banks operate a real-time payments system known as TARGET2.
 With the launch of TARGET2-Securities in June 2015, securities transactions will also be settled across borders in Europe on a single platform operated by the Eurosystem.
 Securities settlement will thus become safer and more efficient.